-The following procedures have been established to determine students' eligibility for admission to Missouri School for the Blind:
+The following procedures have been established to determine students' eligibility for admission once referred by the Local Educational Agency to Missouri School for the Blind:

-- The most recent Individual Education Plan (IEP) which provides the information contained in (A)(3)(a, b, c) of the State Plan;
+- The applicants most recent Individual Education Plan (IEP) which provides the information contained in the State Plan;

-- An optometric and/or ophthalmological report dated within the last year (ophthalmological report preferred ;)
+- A current optometric and/or ophthalmological report (ophthalmological report preferred ;)

-A member of the Admissions Team will contact the LEA representative if additional information is needed.
-The Superintendent will notify the district regarding the Admission Team's recommendation for eligibility for admission to MSB.
+- A member of the Admissions Team will contact the LEA representative if additional information is needed.